pooja110606-dotcom/nba-shot-selection-prediction/README.md

 ---

-## Project Structure

-nba-shot-selection-prediction

-├── README.md
-├── requirements.txt
-├── data/
-├── notebooks/
-├── src/
-├── models/
-└── reports/

----

 ## Results

-The machine learning models successfully capture patterns in shot selection and scoring probability.
-The inclusion of semi-supervised learning enhances performance by leveraging additional unlabeled data.
+The models successfully capture patterns in shot selection and scoring probability.
+Semi-supervised learning enhances performance by utilizing both labeled and unlabeled data.

 ---